toxtli/GooglePlay-AppleStore-reviews-scraper/README.md

 > pip install -r requirements.txt

-You have to had Firefox and Geckodriver installed before running the script.
+You have to install Firefox and Geckodriver before running the script.

 ### For Google Play